Jonah Heim Player Props: Rangers vs. Mariners

 Jonah Heim At The Plate

-- Among the qualifying batters in baseball, his batting average ranks 24th, his on-base percentage ranks 55th, and he is 58th in the league in slugging.
+- Among qualifying batters in MLB action, he ranks 23rd in batting average, 55th in on-base percentage, and 51st in slugging.

-- Heim will look to extend his six-game hitting streak.
-He's batting .353 in his last games.
+- Heim is batting .389 during his last outings and is riding a seven-game hitting streak.

-- Looking at the 48 games he has played this year, he's hit a home run in six of them (12.5%), and in 3.1% of his trips to the dish.
+- He has hit a long ball in 12.2% of his games this year, and 3.1% of his trips to the plate.

-- In 47.9% of his games this year, Heim has had at least one RBI.
-He's picked up more than one in 18.8% and driven in three or more of his team's runs in six contests.
+- Heim has an RBI in 24 of 49 games this year, with multiple RBI in 10 of them.
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.